 Rowen Dinsmore (b.
-1999) is an artist and a Bachelor of Fine Arts Honours graduate from the University of Saskatchewan (2022).
+1999) is an artist and curator with a Bachelor of Fine Arts Honours degree from the University of Saskatchewan (2022).
 Using a variety of mediums, including painting and video, the artist explores the topic of self-portraiture as a means to investigate identity and the self.
 She uses these mediums to develop layers that abstract and complicate the portrait.

 Influenced by social media and art history, Dinsmore studies what it means to be a woman in the modern era through an artistic lens, often approaching topics of spectatorship, the gaze, and the feminine form.
 Her work offers both a critique and an embrace of these aspects of the female experience in a post-internet world.